Sweet, salty, and crunchy, this traditional Passover treat will be a crowdpleaser any time of year!

 - 1 cup (2 sticks) butter (I use salted)

-- In large microwave-safe bowl (I use a quart-size Pyrex measuring cup), microwave the butter on high for 1 minute or until melted.
-Whisk in the granulated sugar, brown sugar, vanilla, and vinegar.
+In large microwave-safe bowl (I use a quart-size Pyrex measuring cup), microwave the butter on high for 1 minute or until melted.
+Whisk in the granulated sugar, brown sugar, and vanilla.
 Microwave on high, uncovered, for 6 minutes, stopping to whisk well every 2 minutes.
-Microwave 3 minutes more or until dark amber (or until a quick-read or candy thermometer registers 320 degrees F).
+Microwave 3 minutes more or until dark amber (or until a quick-read or candy thermometer registers 320℉).